uadmin/uadmin-docs/_build/html/_sources/tutorial/part13.rst.txt

 uAdmin Tutorial Part 13 - Accessing an HTML file
 ================================================
-In this part, we will talk about establishing a connection to the HTTP Handler, setting the URL path name, and executing an HTML file.
+In this part, we will talk about establishing a connection to the Page Handler, setting the URL path name, and executing an HTML file.

-Go to view.go inside the views folder with the following codes below:
+Go to **view.go** inside the views folder with the following codes below:

 .. code-block:: go